CJKL-FM

-CJKL-FM (101.5 MHz) is a radio station in Kirkland Lake, Ontario.
+CJKL-FM (101.5 MHz) is an FM radio station in Kirkland Lake, Ontario.
 The station is owned by Connelly Communications Corporation, which also owns CJTT-FM in Temiskaming Shores.
 Connelly Communications is owned by Rob Connelly of Kirkland Lake.

 The station offers a hot adult contemporary format with a mix of current music and classic hits.
 Hourly news and sports is provided through local announcers/reporters and Broadcast News/Canadian Press.
 A live online feed is available on the station's website.

 History

 CJKL first went on the air on March 30, 1934, on its original AM frequency at 1310 kHz as part of the Thomson media empire owned by Roy Thomson.
 In May 1939, CJKL moved to 560 kHz.
 In 1985, Connelly purchased CJKL and CJTT from Bob Ancell.
 On August 17, 1999, after 65 years on the AM dial, the station flipped from 560 AM to its current frequency at 101.5 FM with an effective radiated power of 23,000 watts.

 Billionaire Jack Kent Cooke managed the station in the late 1930s & early 1940s for Thomson.
 CJKL broadcast one of the first radio call-in talk shows in Canada, which debuted in 1953 hosted by Anita Ross Thompson.